Model Context Protocol

 Tool Approval

-You can change this by setting this key to true in either your settings.json or through the Agent Panel's settings view.
+You can change this in either your settings.json or through the Agent Panel settings.